godotengine/godot-docs/tutorials/shading/migrating_to_godot_shader_language.rst

 Types
 ^^^^^

-Shadertoy uses the webgl spec so it runs a slightly different version of glsl.
+Shadertoy uses the webgl spec so it runs a slightly different version of GLSL.
 However, it still has the regular types, including `Constants`_ and macros.

 mainImage